nazaninsbr/Game-Theory-Midterm-Prep/README.md

 | ------------- |:-------------:|
 | 0, 0     | 1, 2 |

-34. Plot the utilities to player 1.
+34. Plot the utilities for player 1.

 | 5, 1       |  0, 2           |
 | ------------- |:-------------:|
 | 1, 3     | 4, 1 |
 | 4, 2     | 2, 3 |

-35. Plot the utilities to player 1.
+35. Plot the utilities for player 1.

 | 4, -4       |  9, -9           |
 | ------------- |:-------------:|